Surgical Intervention for the Treatment of Multiple Glioblastomas A Retrospective observational study

 DOI:

-Objective: This study aims to evaluate the outcomes of glioblastoma patients' surgical resections.
+Objective: to evaluate the outcomes of glioblastoma patients' surgical resections.

 Study design: A Retrospective observational study.

-Place and duration of study: department of Neurosurgery, LRH Peshawar from Between 05-January 2015 and 05-January 2018
+Place and duration of study: department of Neurosurgery MMC Hospital Mardan from Between 05-January 2015 and 05-January 2018

-Methods: the research was carried out at MTI LRH Peshawar Hospital.
+Methods: The Study was carried out at Department of Neurosurgery MMC Hospital Mardan.
 To find 30 patients with progressing GB, records for everyone who had a glioblastoma biopsy or had it removed between January 2015 and January 2018 were identified and evaluated retrospectively.
 The median survival and 90% CI were derived by the Kaplan-Meier method.
-The multivariate analysis was conducted for age, Karnofsky score, amount of resection, tumour size, and tumour multifocality of survival following the advancement of the disease using the Cox Proportional Risks model.
+The multivariate analysis was conducted for age, Karnofsky score, amount of resection, tumor size, and tumor multifocality of survival following the advancement of the disease using the Cox Proportional Risks model.

 Results: Patients with advanced illnesses underwent the first known resection.
 Patients who had not yet had resections had median survival after progression of 10.6 months for them and 4.0 months for them.
 In multivariable analysis, surgical intervention and KPS 0.70 (HR 0.411) were associated with improved survival after GBM progression.
 The median overall survival was 13.5 months, with a 90% CI of 8.2 to 18.8 months.
 The median progression-free survival was 8.5 months, with a 90% CI of 5.3 to 11.7 months.
 Quality of life scores improved significantly postoperatively.